Attorney David I. Fuchs

-Car seats protect our youngest and most vulnerable passengers from harm in the event of an accident or collision.
+Car seats protect our youngest and most vulnerable passengers from harm in the event of a car accident or collision.
 Smaller bodies are much more likely to slip out of seat belts, or wiggle around in a seat, or fly forward on impact, and car seats are a safe, reliable way to ensure that your child is securely fastened no matter what happens on the road.
 Car accident attorneys in Fort Lauderdale report that, in most crashes, the risk of injury to a child passenger is largely mitigated by the correct usage of a car seat.
 However, many injuries to young passengers are also much more severe due to incorrect use or installation of a car seat.

 According to research conducted by the National Highway Traffic Safety Administration, more than 70% of all child car seats and boosters are improperly installed and used.
 An improperly used car seat is just as dangerous as not using one, because often, parents do not know that their child is unsecured in the car, and are not expecting injury, forward momentum, or other complications in an accident.